All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 It doesn’t have to mean that you have a mortgage-free home and zero debt.

-It could also mean that you have stashed enough money away for emergencies, paid off debt, and have no car loan.
+It could also mean you have stashed enough money away for emergencies, paid off debt, and have no car loan.

 The idea here is to understand what fuels you and what you want from achieving financial independence.